reginabally/task-tracker/README.md

    - Filter tasks by date range and/or other filters and click the "Filter" button.
 Click "Today" or "Current Reporting Period" for quick date range filtering
    - Click the "Generate Report" button
    - View and export the formatted report grouped by task type

+5. **Using AI Summarization:**
+   - On the Task Tracker page, filter tasks by date range and/or other filters and click the "Filter" button
+   - Click the "AI Summary" button to navigate to the AI Task Summary page
+   - Review the auto-generated task summary
+   - Optionally upload a previous HR self-feedback file (.md) for additional context
+   - Send to AI to generate a structured self-feedback draft
+   - The AI will organize your content into Summary, Growth, Achievements, and Future Goals sections

 ## License